vinejs/vinejs.dev/content/docs/types/object.md

 Object groups allow you to validate additional properties based on a condition.
 Each group can have multiple conditions, and each condition has an associated schema.

 In the following example, we validate a form to issue a monument ticket to a visitor.
-The visitor may optionally hire a guide, and if they do, we must validate the **guide id**, **started at/ended at dates**, and the **paid amount**.
+The visitor may optionally hire a guide, and if they do, we must validate the **guide id**, and the **amount** the guide will charge.

 Before creating the validation schema, let's visualize the expected type we want for this schema.